symfony/symfony-docs/templating/inheritance.rst

 make each page template extend the base application template directly (e.g. ``{% extends 'base.html.twig' %}``).
-The three-template model is a best-practice method used by vendor bundles so that the base template for a bundle can be easily overridden to properly extend your application's base layout.
+The three-template model is a best-practice method used by vendor bundles so that the base template for a bundle can be overridden to properly extend your application's base layout.